MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-in-eclipse/index.md

 * [Tips and Tricks](#tips-and-tricks)

-## Installing the MobileFirst CLI plugin
+## Installing the MobileFirst Studio plug-in

 1. While in Eclipse click **Help → Eclipse Marketplace...**
-2. In the find field search "mfp" then click "Go" <span style="color:red">The search term may need to be updated once Eclipse plugin s live</span>
+2. In the find field search "mfp" then click "Go"
 3. Click "Install" for Eclipse Thym

 	![Image of THyM installation](Thym_install.png)